XR Environmental Sensors: A Complete Guide to Features, Uses, and Future Technology

 Air Quality Standards

-Many countries follow air quality guidelines established by global organizations such as the World Health Organization (WHO).
-These standards define acceptable levels of pollutants such as:
+Many countries follow guidelines from global organizations such as WHO.
+These standards regulate pollutants like:

 • Nitrogen dioxide (NO₂)